Diversified Agriculture (A.A.S.)

 |BUS 101||Introduction to Business

 |CWE101||Cooperative Work Experience Preparation||1.0|

 |* Students wishing to transfer to a 4-year college should consult advisor for possible higher-level requirements and for other transferable course information.|

 Program Student Learning Outcomes

 The Diversified Agriculture program provides students with advanced technical knowledge in sustainable agriculture, field crop production, pest management, soil and water management, hydraulics & pneumatics, agriculture economics and marketing related to the agricultural industry.
 Also included is an internship program to provide students with real hands-on experiences in the agriculture industry.

 - Market agriculture commodities

-- Demonstrate safe equipment operation
+- Demonstrate safe operation and preform basic maintenance on field/agriculture equipment

 - Demonstrate appropriate livestock handling procedures